You will learn

-AND and OR connectors are critical to setting up segments and flows in Klaviyo.
-They define who will be grouped within your segments as well as when someone will receive flow messages.
+Learn more about AND and OR connectors and how they are critical to setting up segments and flows in Klaviyo.
+These connectors define who will be grouped within your segments as well as when someone will receive flow messages.
 In this guide, we will go over what differentiates the two conditions and when to use each to target the right audience.

 Using the AND connector between conditions will make a segment or flow filter more exclusive.
 Klaviyo checks each condition separated by AND individually; therefore, each condition must be true in order for someone to be included.
 So, if a customer meets one condition but does not meet the other, they will be excluded from your flow or segment.

 In the example flow below, someone must be part of your VIP list AND have opened an email in the last 30 days to be included.
 If someone is only part of your VIP list, or has only opened an email in the last 30 days, they will not go through this flow when they place an order.
 They must have done both to qualify.

 In the example segment below, the customer must have subscribed to your newsletter AND placed an order at least once over all time.
 If someone has done only one of these actions, they will not be included in your segment.
 Only those who have done both actions will appear within this segment.

 In the example flow below, we set a Winback flow to include anyone who has not Placed an Order since starting this flow AND has not been active on your site in the last 20 days.
 This way, anyone who has been active on your site recently, or who has placed an order while going through the flow, will not receive the message.
 If someone fails either filter, they will be excluded from the flow.

 >Because the conditions are negative (i.e., they must not have placed an order, they must have been active on site zero times), use the AND connector so only those who meet both conditions are included.